 Poorly configured Amazon S3 resources were a serious problem last year: around 7% of all S3 buckets had unrestricted public access and 35% were unencrypted, according to Skyhigh Networks.
 To remedy this, Amazon introduced default encryption and began warning users of publicly accessible buckets last November.
 But looking at the big picture, this situation suggests that some IT managers pay little attention to system settings, perhaps due to the illusion of having everything securely set up when using a service like AWS, though that is not the case.

 In order to prevent system compromise, human alertness is always key.
 Even with the most advanced security solutions in place, hackers can easily sneak into corporate records if the systems are not properly configured.
-So at the end of the day, installing a security solution is just the first step towards preventing data breaches–the next step is to make sure everything works as intended.
+So at the end of the day, installing a security solution is just the first step towards preventing data breaches–the most important step is to make sure everything works as intended.